 CSP Success Stories

 We work with some of the most amazing people on earth – farmers, ranchers and foresters that value the health of our environment as much as they do their products and their bottom line.

 Explore the links below to learn more about these conservationists at heart and how they are utilizing CSP to maintain viable business operations providing food, fiber, and energy that contribute to the economy, creating a more sustainable future for all of us.

 CSP in Rhode Island

-Rhode Island NRCS has opened a second FY 2023 signup period for CSP Classic.
-Apply by April 21, 2023 to be eligible for this year's funding!
+Rhode Island NRCS has opened the first FY 2024 signup period for CSP Classic.
+Apply by December 15, 2023 to be eligible for this year's funding!

 When you apply for CSP, you may choose to compete in one or more statewide funding pools, based on the predominant land use and type of conservation project being proposed for funding.
 Scroll down for the listing of Rhode Islands' funding pools and the ranking documents for each.

 - CSP Classic - The Conservation Stewardship Program (CSP) provides financial and technical assistance to farmers and forest landowners to address natural resource concerns and deliver environmental benefits such as improved water and air quality, conserved ground and surface water, increased soil health and reduced soil erosion and sedimentation, improved or created wildlife habitat, and mitigation against increasing weather volatility.